IoT-gamer/pico_miflora_datalogger/README.md

 # Pico-W MiFlora BLE Datalogger

 This project turns a Raspberry Pi Pico W into a datalogger for a Xiaomi Miflora plant sensor.
+It operates in two modes:

-It scans for the sensor via BLE, reads its data, and logs it to a text file on an SD card with a timestamp.
+1. **Client Mode:** Scans for the sensor via BLE, reads its data (temperature, moisture, light, conductivity, and battery), and logs it to a text file on an SD card with a timestamp .

+2. **Server Mode:** On boot (or after a logging cycle), it advertises as "**MiFlora Logger**" for 30 seconds, allowing a BLE client (like your phone) to connect and write a new time to the internal Real-Time Clock (RTC).

 ## Key Features